SlowProject/3PDT_PCBforGuitarPedals/README.md

 # 3PDT_PCBforGuitarPedals
-A PCB for DIY guitar pedals 3PDT-switches
+A PCB for adapting a 3PDT-switch to a DIY guitar pedal